synectiks-code/cms-synectiks-website/src/pages/case/2021-05-17-case-study.md

   Daimler Trucks NA put application developers in the driver’s seat by using a DevOps model and IBM® UrbanCode® Deploy software to manage application delivery, speeding application deployment and improving quality and control.
 description: Daimler Trucks NA put application developers in the driver’s seat by using a DevOps model and IBM® UrbanCode® Deploy software
+reports:
+  - text: Column One
+    description: >-
+      ## Business challenge

+      Daimler Trucks North America needed to replace its fragmented and slow application development and deployment process to meet the ever-increasing demand for IT applications.

+      ## Transformation

+      Daimler Trucks NA implemented IBM UrbanCode Deploy software to support a DevOps application delivery model.
+Developers manage their applications from coding to automated deployment and rollback.
 featuredpost: true
 featuredimage: /img/01tenderer-dashboard.jpg
 tags: